The Mergers & Acquisitions Review: Canada

 - Top-up rights allowing the investor to subscribe for additional shares, at an agreed price or formula price, to maintain its percentage shareholding following the issuance of dilutive securities, including shares issued as acquisition currency or pursuant to employee compensation plans.
 Top-up rights can, however, create complexity for compliance with stock exchange anti-dilution policies, and can inadvertently be an unnecessary administrative burden for the investee company.

-- Preemptive rights allowing the investor to have conventional preemptive rights to participate rateably in any public offering or private placement.
+- Pre-emptive rights allowing the investor to have conventional contractual rights to participate rateably in any public offering or private placement.

 - Shareholder approval rights allowing the investor to have the benefit of restrictive covenants, which will require the investee company to obtain the investor's prior approval before, inter alia, amending its articles, entering into an agreed list of material transactions and declaring an extraordinary dividend.
 Notably, the investor is not subject to any common law fiduciary obligation to the investee in exercising shareholder approval rights.
 The scope of these shareholder approval rights may be taken into account by a stock exchange or a regulator in assessing whether they confer de facto control on the investor.